By Don Creswell, SmartOrg

 Unlike conventional PPM software, the output from V-BPPM applications is designed to engage decision makers in understanding where there are opportunities to add value while avoiding potential risks.
 The goal is to improve project selection and develop a portfolio that achieves an appropriate balance of risk vs. reward.

-V-BPPM is a dynamic process, the results of which ideally parallel various stages within a Stage-Gate(TM) or like process.
+V-BPPM is a dynamic process, the results of which ideally parallel various stages within a phase-gate or like process.
 This assures that the assumptions in the business plan hold up as time progresses, allowing adjustments as necessary when conditions change that could have a material effect upon achievement of projected eNPV.

 One SmartOrg client, a company that operates a global portfolio 24/7, provides a good illustration of an active process.
 The company uses outputs directly from its computer models during management reviews and has significantly reduced dependence on PowerPoint and Excel presentations.
 One executive estimated that by eliminating preparation time and slide presentations the company has saved more than five man-years annually.
 Meeting time has been reduced by as much as fifty percent.